corelight/zeek2es/Readme.md

 Most upgrades should be as simple as copying the newer [zeek2es.py](zeek2es.py) over the old one.
-In some cases, the ES ingest pipeline required for the `-g` command line option might change during and upgrade.
+In some cases, the ES ingest pipeline required for the `-g` command line option might change during an upgrade.
 Therefore, it is strongly recommend you delete your [ingest pipeline](#esingestpipeline) before you run a new version of zeek2es.py.

 ### ES Ingest Pipeline <a name="esingestpipeline" />